Common Audit Findings

 - Have all administrative usernames and passwords been changed from the default?
 (No user named "administrator")

-We regularly review departmental operations for compliance with federal regulations, compliance with North Carolina General Statutes and the rules of the North Carolina Office of State Budget and Management and the North Carolina Office of State Personnel.
+We regularly review departmental operations for compliance with federal regulations, compliance with North Carolina General Statutes and the rules of the North Carolina Office of State Budget and Management and the North Carolina Office of Human Resources.
 Our operations are also subject to the policies of the University of North Carolina system as well as internal UNCW Policies.

 How can I comply?